Univa/rumcake/docs/matrix-and-layout.md

 /* ... later in your config ... */

 use rumcake::keyboard::Keyboard;
-impl Keyboard for MyKeyboard {
+impl KeyboardLayout for MyKeyboard {
     // Use the `remap!` to create the keyboard layout remap! {
         build_layout! {